+Selbin’s scholarship uses empirical tools to explore the theory and practice of clinical education and anti-poverty lawyering.
 In 2018, Selbin received the Society of American Law Teachers Great Teacher Award and the U.C.
 Berkeley Chancellor’s Award for Community Engaged Teaching.
-He has been recognized multiple times as a Northern California Super Lawyer; was named a Harvard Law School Wasserstein Fellow, honoring outstanding public interest lawyers (2004); and was selected as a Bellow Scholar by the AALS Clinical Section for his anti-poverty and access-to-justice efforts (2003).
+He has been recognized multiple times as a Northern California Super Lawyer; was named a Wasserstein Fellow by Harvard Law School for distinguished public interest lawyers; and was selected as a Bellow Scholar by the AALS Clinical Section for his anti-poverty and access-to-justice efforts.

 Education

-Jeffrey Selbin is teaching the following course in Spring 2023:
+Jeffrey Selbin is teaching the following courses in Fall 2025:

 295.5X sec.
 001 - Advanced Policy Advocacy Clinic